EthanSk13s/ethansk13s.github.io/content/projects/miriondb.md

 A simple translated card database from the game
 [*THE IDOLM@STER MILLION LIVE: THEATER DAYS*](https://www.project-imas.com/wiki/THE_iDOLM@STER_Million_Live!:_Theater_Days)
 or mirishita for short (or in katakana, *ミリシタ*).
-The website uses [Princess](https://api.matsurihi.me/docs/) to obtain the many card's information.
+The website uses the [Princess](https://api.matsurihi.me/docs/) API to obtain the many card's information.
 For the cards' images it downloads from [matsurihi.me](https://mltd.matsurihi.me/) itself, so the website can be self-sufficient and not rely on their services aside from occasinally updating cards and images.